hlynch/Biometry2020/docs/Week-8-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
 There are many data mining techniques which can produce predictive models that are useless for explanatory models.
-One example would be “neural networks”.
+One example would be "neural networks".
 </span>
 </details>